yubrajparajuli/cat-dog-cnn/README.md

 # Cat vs Dog Classifier — CNN from Scratch (TensorFlow/Keras)

-A binary image classifier distinguishing cats from dogs, built as a learning project to understand core CNN concepts — kernels, convolution, ReLU, padding, stride, pooling, and data augmentation — through direct experimentation rather than just following a tutorial.
+A binary image classifier distinguishing cats from dogs, built as a learning project to understand core CNN concepts such as  kernels, convolution, ReLU, padding, stride, pooling, and data augmentation  through direct experimentation rather than just following a tutorial.

 Built with TensorFlow/Keras.
 Dataset: [Cat and Dog (Kaggle)](https://www.kaggle.com/datasets/tongpython/cat-and-dog).